Courseplay/Courseplay_FS22/README.md

 # TODO

-- [ ] Can't start worker when the field is not owned.
+- [x] Can't start worker when the field is not owned.
 This may or may not be problem, need to check what happens on mission fields.
 TurnOnVehicle:getCanBeTurnedOn() returns false, and ever loop when we try to turn the vehicle on, it turns it off in the next loop.
-- [ ] Pea harvester doesn't lower implements on start.
+- [x] Pea harvester doesn't lower implements on start.
+- [ ] Measure unfolded pipe somehow as PipeController:measurePipeProperties() messes up the vehicle state

 ## Help Us Out